hantsy/spring6-sandbox/docs/boot-vibur-dbcp.md

       - ./pg-initdb.d:/docker-entrypoint-initdb.d
 ```

-Click and run the `DemoApplication.main` method in IDE or execute `mvn spring-boot:run` in a terminal to build and run the application.
-You should see the product info in the console similar to the following.
+Run the `DemoApplication.main` method in your IDE or execute `mvn spring-boot:run` in a terminal to build and run the application.
+You should see the product info in the console similar to the following:

 ```bash
 Product[id=1, name=Apple, price=1.0]
 ```

-Alternatively, create a simple test to verify the functionality of `ProductRepository`.
+Alternatively, create a simple test to verify the functionality of `ProductRepository`:

 ```java
 @Autowired